noroadsleft/qmk_firmware/keyboards/tg4x_redux/keymaps/default_ansi/readme.md

-# The default keymap for tg4x
+# The default_ansi keymap for TG4x

-This has a pretty basic layout and function layer, no media control, mouse control, or anything like that.
+:warning: This keymap only works for rev2 and rev2.1 boards.